7: Board Operations

 Debate

-69. In all debate, any matter of procedure in dispute shall be settled, if possible, by reference to Robert’s Rules of Order; if this reference is inadequate, procedure may be determined by motion supported by the majority of trustees in attendance.
+69. In all debate, any matter of procedure in dispute shall be settled, wherever possible, by reference to Robert’s Rules of Order; however,

 Public Participation at Board Meetings